ys-clarry/docker-jupyterlab-gpu/README.md

 ## Docker scripts for making jupyter lab + GPU container on Linux

+Note: I changed files a bit when uploading, so please make issue if you encountered an error.

 ### Usage:
 0. Setup `nvidia-container-toolkit` and `docker` into your host Linux.
 (No CUDA needed in host.)
 1. Clone this repo